63 3 2

 I cannot fully get @alyssaaenyart because according to her previously public profile, she seems to be a loving mother who bottle-fed her baby.
 She also posted a lot of selfies highlighting her cleavage. @alyssaaenyart even mentioned one time that she missed her boobies, probably the ones before she had children.

 Plus, she also posted a quotes image saying something about how people should not accept verbal abuse.
 So then why the hate?
+And the bigger question, why single me out?
 I think she is one sad mama.

 But I dunno, I guess I still believe that she was just not properly educated about breastfeeding.
 So I still replied to her.